-Direct billing network – The hospitals and clinics an insurers works with that offer cashless system for claims.
+Direct billing network – The hospitals and clinics an insurer works with that offer cashless system for claims.
 The insurer will pay the hospital or clinic directly.

-Effective date – The date that your insurance policy start to take effect.
+Effective date – The date that your insurance policy starts to take effect.

 Experience rated provider – The provider evaluates the risk of the insured on an individual basis.
 They look at how much or little you’ve used your insurance in the previous year.

-Emergency evacuation – The emergency medical transportation costs if a treatment is not available locally.
-This is only available in a life threatening situation.
+Emergency evacuation – emergency medical transportation costs if treatment is not available locally.
+This is only available in a life-threatening situation.